Kobe Bryant, daughter killed in copter crash, 7 others dead - WHIZ News

 Bryant had one of the greatest careers in recent NBA history and became one of the game’s most popular players as the face of the 16-time NBA champion Lakers franchise.
 He was the league MVP in 2008 and a two-time NBA scoring champion, and he earned 12 selections to the NBA’s All-Defensive teams.

-He teamed with O’Neal in a combustible partnership to lead the Lakers to NBA titles in 2000, 2001 and 2002.
-He later teamed with Pau Gasol to win two more titles in 2009 and 2010.
+He teamed with O’Neal in a combustible partnership to lead the Lakers to consecutive NBA titles in 2000, 2001 and 2002.

+“There’s no words to express the pain Im going through,” O’Neal tweeted.
+Sunday. “(at)kobebryant I love u and u will be missed. … IM SICK RIGHT NOW.”

+His Lakers tenure was marred by scandal, when in 2003, Bryant was accused of raping a 19-year-old employee at a Colorado resort.
+He said the two had consensual sex, and prosecutors later dropped the felony sexual assault charge at the request of the accuser.
+The woman later filed a civil suit against Bryant that was settled out of court.

-Bryant retired in 2016 after scoring 60 points in his final NBA game.
+Bryant went on to win two more titles in 2009 and 2010, and retired in 2016 after scoring 60 points in his final NBA game.

+After leaving the game, Bryant had more time to play coach to daughter Gianna, who had a budding basketball career of her own and, her father said, wanted to one day play in the WNBA.
+They were seen sitting courtside at a Brooklyn Nets game late last year, Bryant clearly passing along his wisdom to his daughter.
+He regularly showcased her talents on the court on social media.

 Bryant’s death was felt particularly painfully in Los Angeles, where he was unquestionably the most popular athlete and one of the city’s most beloved public figures.
 Hundreds of fans — many in Bryant jerseys and Lakers gear — spontaneously gathered at Staples Center and in the surrounding LA Live entertainment complex on Sunday, weeping and staring at video boards with Bryant’s image.